 7. Cycle the valve a number of times during the soak period to optimise mixing and grease breakdown.

-8. To displace the cleaner fluid from the cavity, either:
+8. To displace the cleaning fluid from the cavity, either:

-a) Cycle the valve under differential pressure to blow out the cleaner fluid / spent grease.
+a) Cycle the valve under differential pressure to blow out the cleaning fluid / spent grease.

-b) Inject hydraulic oil or inhibited water, using the same bucket pump, and cycle the valve to flush out the cleaner fluid / spent grease.
+b) Inject hydraulic oil or inhibited water, using the same bucket pump, and cycle the valve to flush out the cleaning fluid / spent grease.

 c) Repeat the process as necessary until the valve cavity is considered to be clear.